ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/introduction/web-standards.md

 # Web Standards

-Throughout our docs we make heavy use and reference to some of the following Web APIs, either indirectly or as part of the core surface area of Greenwood itself.
+Throughout our docs we make heavy use of, and reference, some of the following Web APIs, either indirectly or as part of the core surface area of Greenwood itself.
+This section is an general introduction to them with relevant links and resources.

 ## Import Attributes

-Building upon ECMAScript Modules, Greenwood supports [Import Attributes](https://github.com/tc39/proposal-import-attributes) on the client and on [the server](/docs/pages/server-rendering/#custom-imports) seamlessly, supporting both CSS and JSON module out of the box.
+Building upon ECMAScript Modules, Greenwood supports [Import Attributes](https://github.com/tc39/proposal-import-attributes) on the client and on [the server](/docs/pages/server-rendering/#custom-imports) seamlessly, supporting both CSS and JSON modules out of the box.

 ```js
 // returns a Constructable StyleSheet